-Sam Berey MBACP, anxiety, trauma and bereavement specialist
+Sam Berey MBACP, anxiety, bereavement and trauma specialist

-I have completed specialist training for grief and bereavement including working with complex bereavement such as suicide or sudden bereavement.
+I have completed specialist training on grief and bereavement including working with complex bereavement such as suicide or sudden bereavement.
 I have completed several specialist trauma-working courses.

 I believe the hurt we experience gets locked away and we spend lots of energy trying to keep this hurt out of view.
 We do a good job at this.
 You may be very good at keeping your pain hidden, even from yourself.
 But it is there, and it weighs on you, even if you are not in direct contact with it.

 Think of carrying a glass of water upstairs, one that you feel is precious and you must not spill.
 How you climb the stairs is directly affected by this glass of water.
 You will likely climb slowly and carefully, trying hard not to stumble.
 And yet sometimes the water spills over.
 Then, how do you respond?
 Perhaps by treading even more carefully.
 Or feeling angry and frustrated.
 Or being hard on yourself.
 Perhaps you’ll feel disappointed or sad or feel that you can never get anything right.